 - i.
-The Bank and Group paid penalties in respect of contravention of the Banks and Other Financial Institutions Act, Cap B3, Laws of the Federation of Nigeria, 2004 during the year ended 31 December 2018.
-Details of penalties paid are disclosed in note 41 to the financial statements. - ii.
-Related party transactions and balances are disclosed in note 37 to the financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.
+The Bank and Group paid a penalty in respect of contravention of the Banks and other Financial Institutions Act, Cap B3, Laws of the Federation of Nigeria, 2004 during the period ended 30 June 2019.
+Details of penalty paid are disclosed in Note 41 to the interim financial statements. - ii.
+Related party transactions and balances are disclosed in Note 37 to the interim financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.